Ferris Bueller's Day Off: Music

 Concerning the influence of another song used in the film, Roz Kaveney writes that some "of the finest moments in later teen film draw on Ferris's blithe Dionysian fervour — the elaborate courtship by song in 10 Things I Hate About You (1999) draws usefully on the "Twist and Shout" sequence in Ferris Bueller's Day Off".
 "Twist and Shout" charted again, 16 years after the Beatles broke up, as a result of its prominent appearance in both this film and Back to School (where Rodney Dangerfield performs a cover version) which was released the same weekend as Ferris Bueller's Day Off.
 The re-released single reached No. 23 in the U.S; a US-only compilation album containing the track The Early Beatles, re-entered the album charts at No. 197.
 The version heard in the film includes brass overdubbed onto the Beatles' original recording, which did not go down well with Paul McCartney.
 "I liked [the] film but they overdubbed some lousy brass on the stuff!
 If it had needed brass, we'd had stuck it on ourselves!"
 Upon hearing McCartney's reaction, Hughes felt bad for "offend[ing] a Beatle.
 But it wasn't really part of the song.
 We saw a band [onscreen] and we needed to hear the instruments."
 The bands Save Ferris and Rooney were named in allusion to Ferris Bueller's Day Off.
+Kanye West and Jay-Z mention the character in the song "Gotta Have It" from their collaboration album Watch the Throne.
+West raps, "I'ma need a day off, think I'll call Ferris up".